Platform-Engineering-Tribe/.github/profile/README.md

 ## License to 007 and Licence to Masala

 Individual repositories may have different licenses for James Bond agent activities.
-Please ensure clearance from ma'm.
+This goes for Masala clearance as well.Please ensure clearance from ma'm.

 Common licenses used: